• Skip to primary navigation

 Smugglers Track Descend

-You won’t need more than 30 minutes to explore the headland, When you’re done, you can make your way back down to Station Beach, but this time taking the Smugglers Track.
+When you’re done, make your way back down to Station Beach.
+This time take the Smugglers Track.

-You’ll soon be relieved you opted for the Access Trail on the way up as the stairs on the Smuggler Track are steep!
-This trail is mostly surrounded by bushland but there is one lookout point that offers unspoiled views of Palm Beach.
+You’ll soon be relieved you opted for the Access Trail on the way up, as the stairs on the Smuggler Track are steep!

 After 15 minutes, you’ll be back on Station Beach where you started.